Pilot512/Microsoft-Activation-Scripts/README.md

 ---

 > [!TIP]
 > - Some ISPs/DNS block access to our domains.
-You can bypass this by enabling [DNS-over-HTTPS (DoH)](https://developers.cloudflare.com/1.1.1.1/encryption/dns-over-https/encrypted-dns-browsers/) in your browser.
+You can bypass this by enabling [DNS-over-HTTPS (DoH)] in your browser.
 > - **Having trouble**❓Visit our [troubleshooting page](https://massgrave.dev/troubleshoot) or raise an issue on [GitHub](https://github.com/massgravel/Microsoft-Activation-Scripts/issues).

 ---

-- To activate additional products such as **Office for macOS, Visual Studio, RDS CALs, and Windows XP**, check [here](https://massgrave.dev/unsupported_products_activation).
+- To activate additional products such as **Office for macOS, Visual Studio, RDS CALs, and Windows XP**
-- To run the scripts in unattended mode, check [here](https://massgrave.dev/command_line_switches).
+- To run the scripts in unattended mode,
 ---

 > [!NOTE]